-LAW Economics and management Geography and planning Other French bachelor programs A minimum average of A minimum average of A minimum average of No added requirement 75% (or equivalent) in 75% (or equivalent) in 70% (or equivalent) in Math subject in school Math subject in high Math subject in school systems is required or school is required or systems is required or EMSAT Math at and EMSAT Math at and EMSAT Math at or above above 600. above 600.
-700.
+LAW Economics and management Geography and planning Other French bachelor programs A minimum average of 75% (or equivalent) in Math subject in school systems is required or EMSAT Math at and above 600.
+A minimum average of 75% (or equivalent) in Math subject in high school is required or EMSAT Math at and above 600.
+A minimum average of 70% (or equivalent) in Math subject in school systems is required or EMSAT Math at or above 700.
+No added requirement